 Huntsville gets some kind of precipitation, on average, 105 days per year.
 However there are around 199 sunny days per year in Huntsville.
 And honestly, some days it is a combination of both.
 Many times you will hear people say if you don't like the weather, wait a few hours.
 If it's raining while you are here, don't let those showers get you down, here are a few indoor activities to enjoy around town!

-Every Thursday night, admission to the Huntsville Museum of Art downtown is only $5 — and it includes a glass of wine for $5, if you’re so inclined.
+Every Thursday night, admission to the Huntsville Museum of Art downtown is only $5.
 Guests can tour the galleries, listen to live music and enjoy the best of the museum “after hours” until 9 p.m.
-Full details on each week’s events can be found on the museum’s Facebook page.

 Visit as Many Coffee Shops as You Can on the Downtown Huntsville Craft Coffee Trail

-A rainy day calls for a cozy afternoon in a coffee shop, and thanks to the new Downtown Huntsville Craft Coffee Trail, you can visit all of Huntsville’s finest.
-To participate, pick up a passport at any of the seven coffee shops on the trail.
+A rainy day calls for a cozy afternoon in a coffee shop, and thanks to the Downtown Huntsville Craft Coffee Trail, you can visit all of Huntsville’s finest.
+To participate, pick up a passport at any of the 10 coffee shops on the trail.
 Whenever you order your cup of joe, ask the barista at the counter to give your passport a stamp.
-Once you’ve collected all seven stamps, you’ll be rewarded with a Coffee Trail mug.
+Once you’ve collected all 10 stamps, you’ll be rewarded with a Coffee Trail mug.

 Discover a new side to Lowe Mill